Fruit where the people are, along a popular recreation trail

 All this hard work has many rewards.
 Apples harvested along the Trail benefit neighborhood food banks and the annual October cider pressing.
 Apples have also delighted many as apple pies, apple crisp, applesauce, dried apples, fresh cider and hard cider.

-In 2014 Burke-Gilman Stewards will continue to improve growing conditions for existing trees while planting newly donated ones.
-Early in the year stewards will prune the older apple trees.
-They will remove invasive plants from around the recently-discovered crabapple tree and transplant volunteer seedlings.
+In 2015 Burke-Gilman Stewards will continue to improve growing conditions for existing trees while planting newly donated ones.
+Early in the year stewards will prune the apple trees and pear.
+They will continue to remove invasive plants and mulch around the trees.
 They will also prune and train the grape vines established in 2013.

 Several new projects are also planned.
 Stewards will explore permaculture solutions for increasing the ability of the deep soil around the trees to hold water.
-They will plant more exotic fruits along the trail, like fig, persimmon, and quince (five trees planted 2014).
 They also intend to enhance the pollination potential by installing more mason bee structures and planting pollinator-attractants between trees to create the orchard’s own “Pollinator Pathway.”

 Selecting the button below will pop up an email window, pre-addressed so that you can easily contact the site leader.
 Introduce yourself and let them know what kind of volunteering you’re interested in.
 We would love to have your help!